xwowenzhao/giantbomb/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the repository directory in your terminal.
 3. Run npm install to install the required dependencies.
-4. Run npm install --save-dev nodemo to install nodemo.
+4. Run npm install --save-dev nodemon to install nodemon.
+Nodemon is a command-line tool that helps with the speedy development of Node. js applications.
+It monitors your project directory and automatically restarts your node application when it detects any changes.
+This means that you do not have to stop and restart your applications in order for your changes to take effect.

 ### Usage
 1. Run npm start to start the server.
 By default, it will listen on port 3000.
 2. Access the API endpoints by sending HTTP requests to http://localhost:3000/api/games/?:query or http://localhost:3000/api/game/:id/?:query, where :id is the GUID of the game you want to retrieve.
-3. he server will fetch data from the Giant Bomb API and return it as JSON.
+3. The server will fetch data from the Giant Bomb API and return it as JSON.

 ### Endpoints
 1. GET /api/games